 - car accidents;

 - being hit by or running into an object; and

 - violent assaults.

 Sport-related and military combat injuries also cause TBI.
 You may be more likely to have another TBI if you have had one before.
 Even a mild TBI can lead to more serious problems if you get hit in the head again.

 A team of professionals, including an SLP, will be involved in your care.
 They will conduct tests to decide what treatments you will need.
 An audiologist will conduct tests if you are having hearing or balance problems.

 An SLP can test speech, language, and thinking skills.
 The SLP can also look at how you eat and swallow.

 Treatment for TBI

-Some people are not able to speak clearly for a long time after a TBI.
-Your SLP may suggest that you use other ways to talk, like picture boards or computers that speak for you.
-This is
+Some people cannot speak clearly for a long time after a TBI.
+Your SLP may suggest that you use other ways to communicate, like picture boards or computers that speak for you.
+This is called

-augmentative or alternative communication, or AAC.
-Treatment will focus on helping you get better at using your AAC device.
+augmentative and alternative communication, or AAC.
+Treatment will focus on helping you communicate better using these tools.